goatshriek/stumpless/docs/localization.md

 `l10n` folder in the root of the repository.
 There are folders for locales with translations available.
 These are structured as a mirror of the root of the repository, with documents with no localization missing.
 Note that some files may only have partial translations available.
+File and folder names may be localized as well, though this is not strictly required.

 If you would like to contribute localization of part or all of a file, you only need to submit a pull request with the changes made.
 Keep in mind that